GEMScienceTools/CatalogueTool-Lite/README.md

   * *SetID* - Regenerate progressive IDs

 ### 1.3 - Catalogue I/O
-Once instantiated an Database object, the catalogue can be inflated manually (element by element) or by parsing an external source file.
+Once instantiated an catalogue object, the database can be inflated manually (element by element) or by parsing an external source file.
 A parsed catalogue can also be manually augmented with new information.
 For example, database items can be created in this way:
 ~~~
+import Catalogue as Cat
+Db = Cat.Database('MyCat')

+L = [{'Year': 1961, 'Month': 12, 'Day': 3, 'Hour': 5, 'Minute': 20, 'Second': 10}},
+     {'Year': 1962, 'Month': 2, 'Day': 5, 'Hour': 12, 'Minute': 6, 'Second': 5}]

+M = [{'MagCode': 'AAA', 'MagSize':5, 'MagError': 0.1, 'MagType':'Mw'},
+     {'MagCode': 'BBB', 'MagSize':7, 'MagError': 0.2, 'MagType':'ML'}]

+# Creating an empty catalogue item
+Db.AddEvent('E001')

+# Creating a new item with just Location information
+Db.AddEvent('E002', Location=L)

+# Creating a new item with Location and Magnitude information
+Db.AddEvent('E003', Location=L, Magnitude=M)

+# Adding new information to an existing item
+Db.AddEvent('E001', L, [], Append=True)
+Db.AddEvent('E002', Magnitude=M, Append=True)

+# Remove an existing items (by ID)
+Db.DelEvent('E003')
 ~~~
+Using all fields